siobhanlgorman/knits-and-pieces/TESTING.md

 - About Page opens when About link is clicked
 ![](documentation/screenshots/about-page.png)

-*  As a shopper I want to be able to view store's social media pages[#8](https://github.com/siobhanlgorman/knits-and-pieces/issues/8) so that I can view the site content in different places that I use
+*  As a shopper I want to be able to view store's social media pages so that I can view the site content in different places that I use [#8](https://github.com/siobhanlgorman/knits-and-pieces/issues/8)

 **Acceptance Criteria**
 - User can locate the store on facebook and other social media sites (or link to social media main site if no business page)